peter-l5/SH1107/README.md

 ## Tested displays

 This driver has been tested with a Raspberry Pi Pico and the displays listed below.
 It should work with other 128x128 and 128x64 size displays.
-(Some 128x64 displays might need different parameters set in the code, depending on their internal connections.)
+(Whilst the code works with the tested displays, other 128x64 displays *might* need changes to some setup/control parameters, depending on how the display panel is connected to the driver IC.)

+### 128x128 displays

 - [Adafruit 1.12 inch OLED](https://www.adafruit.com/product/5297 "Adafruit 1.12 inch OLED") (128x128 pixels, tested with I2C interface, no reset Pin needed in I2C mode) (at 3.3 volts)
 - [Pimoroni 1.12 inch OLED](https://shop.pimoroni.com/products/1-12-oled-breakout?variant=12628508704851 "Pimoroni 1.12 inch OLED") (128x128 pixels, SPI version tested) (with blocks of pixels lit, this display was found to provide more even brightness with a 5V rather than 3.3V supply)

+### 128x64 displays

+- [Adafruit FeatherWing OLED - 128x64 OLED](https://www.adafruit.com/product/4650 "Adafruit FeatherWing OLED - 128x64 OLED") (I2C interface tested via STEMMA QT/ Qwiic connector)
-- [Waveshare 1.3 inch OLED Module (C)](https://www.waveshare.com/wiki/1.3inch_OLED_Module_(C) "Waveshare 1.3inch OLED Module (C)") (64x128 pixels, default SPI interface tested)
+- [Waveshare 1.3 inch OLED Module (C)](https://www.waveshare.com/wiki/1.3inch_OLED_Module_(C) "Waveshare 1.3inch OLED Module (C)") (128x64 pixels, default SPI interface tested)

 ## Requirements